vulnersCom/zabbix-threat-control/README.md

 In order to connect to Zabbix you need to specify the following in the configuration file:
 -	The URL, username and password.
 Note that the User should have rights to create groups, hosts and templates in Zabbix.
--	Address and port of the Zabbix-server for pushing data using the zabbix-sender.
+-	Domain name and port of the Zabbix-server for pushing data using the zabbix-sender.

 Here is an example of a valid config file: